Not all gas is the same!

 Apart from the GX-D250, all gas detectors from Elektrotechnik Schabus work in the same way:

-The warning device supplies the sensor with an operating voltage and some current.
-The sensor sends the sensor voltage back to the warning device, and the warning device interprets the returned voltage and reacts accordingly.
-So simple, so good.
-Some gas warning devices have specialized features, while others are more universal; some can interpret more and others fewer different voltages.
-We'll illustrate this using the new GX-A1+ (successor to the GX-A1, which has been proven thousands of times over), which can evaluate the most different voltages to date.
+The warning device supplies the sensor with an operating voltage and a small current.
+The sensor sends the sensor voltage back to the warning device, which then interprets the returned voltage and reacts accordingly.
+Simple and effective.
+Some gas detectors are specialized, while others are more universal; some can interpret more, others fewer, different voltages.
+We'll illustrate this using the new GX-A1+ (successor to the tried-and-tested GX-A1, which can currently evaluate the most diverse voltages).

-With a few exceptions, all sensors have an operating voltage of 5 volts, meaning the sensor voltage cannot fall below 0 volts or rise above 5 volts.
-Many years ago, the warning levels "pre-alarm" were set at 2.0 volts and "main alarm" at 2.5 volts.
-This has remained the case to this day to ensure maximum upward and downward compatibility; new sensors are adapted to these values.
+With few exceptions, all sensors operate at a voltage of 5 volts, meaning the sensor voltage cannot drop below 0 volts or rise above 5 volts.
+Many years ago, the warning levels "pre-alarm" at 2.0 volts and "main alarm" at 2.5 volts were established.
+This remains the case today to ensure maximum backward and forward compatibility; new sensors are adapted accordingly.
 The GX-A1+ evaluates these voltage ranges:

 1. 0.0 ...
 0.1 V

-3. No sensor that functions halfway emits such a low voltage
+3. No sensor that works even halfway decently outputs such a low voltage.

 4. 0.1 ...
 0.3 V